 For example, the cars that we bought using loans, we could have saved money and bought them without debt by starting smaller and buying a more affordable, older car.
 We could have then worked up to something nicer by saving up for our next car.
-That’s the course we take now having bought our last three cars for cash, but back then we did the “normal” thing and bought our cars using financing.
+That’s the course we take now.
+We have bought our last three cars with cash, but back then we did the “normal” thing and bought our cars using expensive financing.

 Time To Get Rid Of Debt: Join The Debt Movement!

 Jeff Rose saw just how big of a need there was in the world today and decided to give a helping hand to those struggling with the chains of debt.
 He and a big group of other personal finance bloggers have partnered with ReadyForZero and the financial community to help people pay off $10,000,000 of debt in 90 days.
 Here’s what Jeff said on his intro post:

 In case that didn’t sink in, let me repeat myself.
 We are going to help people pay off $10 million of debt in 90 days.
 The Debt Movement is more than just a big number.
 It’s about giving people the tools, the motivation and the belief that they can finally taste financial freedom.

 When you’re in the midst of getting out of debt, it can be overwhelming.
 Because of that Jeff decided to initiate the movement to help give people the motivation and tools they need to stay on track.